fredrikaverpil/fredrikaverpil.github.io/_posts/2017-11-30-dates-and-databases-with-python.md

 I guess the answer is I should shut up because I'm already spoiled with Python? ;)

-I would like to include a link to [this fantastic article](https://zachholman.com/talk/utc-is-enough-for-everyone-right), written by Zack Holman.
+I would like to include a link to [this fantastic article](https://zachholman.com/talk/utc-is-enough-for-everyone-right), written by Zach Holman.
 This touches on the history and complexity of managing timezones, which is not only educational but also quite funny reading.
 For those interested, here's also the [Hacker News thread](https://news.ycombinator.com/item?id=17181046) which followed after this article was published.